milkmansson/toit-ina226/README.md

 - For low-current applications (milliamps), a larger shunt (e.g. 0.5–1.0 Ohm) increases sensitivity and resolution, but lowers the maximum measurable current (≈80 mA with a 1 Ohm shunt) and burns more power in the resistor itself.

+> [!IMPORTANT]
+> If the shunt is changed, always add a line to the beginning of the code to
-**IMPORTANT:** Always update the calibration constant in the code after changing the shunt.
-The INA226 cannot detect it, and the driver does not store these values permanently.
+> set the shunt resistor value every boot.
+The INA219 cannot detect it, and
+> the driver does not store these values permanently.

 ### Shunt Resistor Values
 The following table illustrates consequences to current measurement with some sample shunt resistor values: